derigible/project-builder/README.md

 Note that this is specific to template2html; check each modules __init__.py doc for how to register a file.

 Now that you have done those steps, use build_project.py /path/to/build.py -r build.
 To run the convention checks, use build_project.py /path/to/build.py -r convention_check.

+To demonstrate how the build.py works using the above example, let's say that templates is part of a web project and is a directory inside of that project as follows:

+	-web_project
+		|
+		 - templates

+The build.py will be at the root of this project:

+	-web_project
+		|
+		 - templates
+		 - ...(other modules)
+		 - build.py

+By pointing build_project.py to the this build.py, you will be able to run the build for each of the different projects inside your main project.

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 PROJECT CONFIGURATION